d0rg0ld/rdforms_envri/README.md

 New entities require a unique ID.
 A separate service "identifierservice", whose code resides in the same named folder, provides a simple, uuid.uui4() based hash appended to an arbitrarily passed URI prefix.
 It is called on each reload of a form and used to initialize the RDF subject for the to-be-created set of triples.

+### Installation + Startup

+The repo should be cloned into a folder on the target server made available via HTTP.
+An Ontowiki instance must be properly configured on top of a Triplestore (There is an existing adapter for Openlink Virtuoso, https://docs.ontowiki.net/VirtuosoBackend.html), featuring named graphs for descriptions and terminology as discussed above.
+The Ontowiki installation should als feature pre-existing

 ### Structure of the code

 The structure of the code is currently directly based on the checked out rdforms library folder (https://bitbucket.org/metasolutions/rdforms/src), the files for specifying the forms are currently stored in the "samples" folder there.